Home

 The grafting material comes in a variety of different forms, including powders, granules, or gels that can be inserted via syringe.
 This material can come from an animal, a human, or even your own body.
 Once obtained, the grafting material is processed by a laboratory to ensure that it is clean and sterile.

-What is the bone grafting procedure like?
+What is the bone grafting procedure like for dental procedures?

 Frequently Asked Questions Arrow